Views: 0 Author: Site Editor Publish Time: 2025-06-25 Origin: Site

 Turbines & Compressors | Zero-wear sealing for critical performance and uptime |

-Bearing isolators come in various designs, each suited to specific applications and operating conditions.
+These isolators come in various designs, each suited to specific applications and operating conditions.
 Understanding their differences helps ensure proper selection for long-term sealing performance.

 These use a dynamic O‑ring that lightly contacts the shaft during operation.
 They are effective at blocking contaminants and offer good performance in general industrial applications.
 However, the contact may lead to wear over time, especially during frequent starts and stops.